 There is no scientific evidence to indicate that the Red Australian Shepherd has a different personality than those sporting a different coat color.
 Here are some traits found in the Australian Shepherd:

 He is very intelligent.
 He needs mental stimulation.
-It is a dog that needs interaction with humans.
+He is a dog that needs interaction with humans.
 His intelligence means that the education sessions can be effective as well as difficult.

 Where to find a tri color red Australian Shepherd?